With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreCottonwood Springs Llc is a mental health facility in Olathe, KS, located at 13351 South Arapaho Drive, in the 66062 zip code.
-Cottonwood Springs Llc provides outpatient treatment, partial hospitalization/day treatment and hospital inpatient treatment.
-Cottonwood Springs Llc provides activity therapy, dialectical behavior therapy and group therapy to adults, young adults and seniors 65 or older.
+Cottonwood Springs Llc provides partial hospitalization/day treatment, outpatient treatment and hospital inpatient treatment.
+Cottonwood Springs Llc provides cognitive behavioral therapy, activity therapy and psychotropic medication to young adults, adults and seniors 65 or older.
 Cottonwood Springs Llc also supports people requiring dual diagnosis treatment.
 Some other services available at Cottonwood Springs Llc include suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.